NASA Infrared Telescope Facility: SpeX

-SpeX is a medium-resolution 0.8-5.4 µm spectrograph built at the Institute for Astronomy (IfA), for the NASA Infrared Telescope Facility (IRTF) on Mauna Kea.
+SpeX is a medium-resolution 0.7-5.4 μm spectrograph built at the Institute for Astronomy (IfA), for the NASA Infrared Telescope Facility (IRTF) on Mauna Kea.
 The primary scientific driver of SpeX was to provide maximum simultaneous wavelength coverage at a spectral resolving power which is well-matched to many planetary, stellar and galactic features, and at resolving power which adequately separates sky emission lines and disperses sky continuum.
-This requirement has resulted in an instrument which provides spectral resolutions of R~1000-2000 across 0.8-2.4 µm, 2.0-4.1 µm, and 2.3-5.5 µm, using prism cross-dispersers (15 arcsec-long slits).
+This requirement has resulted in an instrument which provides spectral resolutions of R~1000-2000 across 0.8-2.4 μm, 2.0-4.1 μm, and 2.3-5.5 μm, using prism cross-dispersers (15 arcsec-long slits).
 Single order long slit (60 arcsec) modes are also available.
-A high throughput prism mode is a provided for 0.8-2.5 µm spectroscopy at R~100 for solid state features and SEDs.
-A Raytheon Aladdin 3 1024x1024 InSb array is used in the spectrograph.
+A high throughput prism mode is a provided for 0.8-2.5 μm spectroscopy at R~100 for solid state features and SEDs.
+A Teledyne 2048x2048 Hawaii-2RG infrared detector array is used in the spectrograph.
 SpeX also contains an infrared slit-viewer/guider covering a 60x60arcsec field-of-view at 0.12arcsec/pixel.
 A Raytheon Aladdin 2 512x512 InSb array in the infrared slit-viewer.
 The infrared slit viewer can also be used for imaging or photometry.
-SpeX is used for a wide array of planetary and astrophysical research programs, and is the most requested instrument on IRTF.
-SpeX will be taken off of the telescope for about 6 months to upgrade its arrays starting in August 2012.
+SpeX is used for a wide array of planetary and astrophysical research programs and is the most requested instrument on IRTF.
+MORIS is a CCD camera fed by a dichroic in SpeX.
+It is used for visible imaging and as a visible guider for SpeX.